-As we are able to see from the above diagram that the concave lens of a particular focal length helps to remove the myopia defect in the eye.
-The concave lens helps the light to fall on the retina of the eye and make a clear image of the near as well as far objects.
+As we are able to see from the above diagram the concave lens of a particular focal length helps to remove the myopia defect in the eye.
+The concave lens helps the light to fall on the retina of the eye and make a clear image of near as well as far objects.

-Why concave lens?
+Why a concave lens?